 Choosing the right audio interface requires some insight.
 You need to start the journey by looking at what you have.

-Why is an Audio Interface for Home Studio the Best Investment You Can Make?
+Budget Audio Interface for Home Studio

 - The audio you get with a sound card is not the best quality

-- It can’t do a lot about interference on the line so your recordings are bound the have hums
+- It can’t do a lot about interference on the line, so your recordings are bound the have hums

-Choosing a Cheap Audio Interface for Your Home Studio
+How to Choose the Best Budget Audio Interface for Your Home Studio

 Why is it so important to do your homework before you start shopping?
-Because it’s very easy to waste your money if you didn’t take one of these aspects into consideration.

-- You may be forced to purchase a new computer if your current one and the audio interface aren’t compatible
+- You may be forced to purchase a new computer if your current one and the audio interface aren’t compatible.

-Affordable USB Audio Interfaces
+Budget USB Audio Interfaces

 You may think only high-end units will suffice.
 But this is only partially true.

 Sound equipment manufacturers aim to serve different niches.